beancount/docs/docs/beancount_v3.md

 -----------------------------------------------

 Some desiderata of new features are discussed below.
 These are all relevant to the core.
 Note that the changes should not interfere with current usage much, if at all.
 I expect that v2 users will be largely unaffected and won't have to change their ledger files.

+### Booking Rules Redesign<a id="booking-rules-redesign"></a>

+One of the current problems with booking is that entering an augmenting leg and a reducing leg have to be different by nature.
+The augmentation leg has to provide the cost basis via {...} syntax, and the reducing leg has to enter the price in the annotation and not in the cost basis.
+For example:

+    2021-02-24 * "BOT +1 /NQH21:XCME 1/20 FEB 21 (EOM) /QNEG21:XCME 13100 CALL @143.75"
+      Assets:US:Ameritrade:Futures:Options         1 QNEG21C13100 {2875.00 USD}
+        contract: 143.75 USD
+      ...

+    2021-02-24 * "SOLD -1 /NQH21:XCME 1/20 FEB 21 (EOM) /QNEG21:XCME 13100 CALL @149.00"
+      Assets:US:Ameritrade:Futures:Options        -1 QNEG21C13100 {} @ 2980.00 USD
+        contract: 149.00 USD
+      ...

+Notice how the selling transaction has to be written down differently from the perspective of the user.
+The thing is, this makes it difficult from the perspective of the importer writer.
+It also ties the required syntax with the state of the inventory it's applied to, as it assumes something about this inventory.

+Moreover, this makes it difficult to write an importer that would handle a crossing of the absolute position, like this:

+    2021-02-19 * "BOT +1 /NQH21:XCME @13593.00"
+      Assets:US:Ameritrade:Futures:Contracts           1 NQH21 {271860.00 USD}
+        contract: 13593.00 USD
+      Assets:US:Ameritrade:Futures:Margin     -271860.00 USD
+      Expenses:Financial:Commissions                2.25 USD
+      Expenses:Financial:Fees                       1.25 USD
+      Assets:US:Ameritrade:Futures:Cash            -3.50 USD

+    2021-02-19 * "SOLD -2 /NQH21:XCME @13590.75"
+      Assets:US:Ameritrade:Futures:Contracts         -2 NQH21 {271815.00 USD}
+        contract: 13590.75 USD
+      Assets:US:Ameritrade:Futures:Margin     543630.00 USD
+      Income:US:Ameritrade:Futures:PnL            45.00 USD
+      Expenses:Financial:Commissions               4.50 USD
+      Expenses:Financial:Fees                      2.50 USD
+      Assets:US:Ameritrade:Futures:Cash          -52.00 USD

+The issue here is that we're crossing the flat line, in other words, we go from long one to short one.
+There are only two ways to do that properly right now:

+-   Disable booking and use the cost only, as per above.
+This is not great — booking is terribly useful.

+-   Track the position in your importer and separate the reducing and augmenting legs:

+    2021-02-19 \* "SOLD -2 /NQH21:XCME @13590.75"
+    Assets:US:Ameritrade:Futures:Contracts -1 NQH21 {} @ 271815.00 USD
+    Assets:US:Ameritrade:Futures:Contracts -1 NQH21 {271815.00 USD}

+Both solutions aren't great.
+So I came up with something new: ***a complete reevaluation of how the syntax is to be interpreted.*** In fact, it's a simplification.

+    What we can do is the following: use only the price annotation syntax for both augmentation and reduction and currency conversions, with a new booking rule —

+-   **Match lots without cost basis in priority.
+If the lots have no cost basis, the weight of this posting is simply the converted amount, as before.**

+-   **If a match has been made against a lot with cost basis, the weight of this posting is that implied by the matched lots.**

+-   **Make the {...} used *solely* for disambiguating lots to match, and nothing else.
+If you have unambiguous matches, or a flexible booking strategy, e.g. FIFO, you'd pretty much never have to use the cost matching reduction.**

+With this, the futures transaction above would simply use the @ price annotation syntax for both transactions.
+It would

+-   Make importers substantially simpler to write

+-   Supports futures naturally

+-   Be backward compatible with existing inputs for both currency conversions and investments.

+It is also more generally consistent and friendlier to Ledger users, without sacrificing any of the tighter constraints Beancount provides.
+I think it's even simpler to think about.

+Furthermore, this:

+    Assets:US:Ameritrade:Futures:Contracts         -1 NQH21 {} @ 271815.00 USD

+would be interpreted as "match this lot, but only those with a cost basis attached to them."

+One question that remains is to decide whether an augmentation — now written down simply with @ price annotation — would store the cost basis in the inventory or not.
+I think we could make this determination per-commodity, or per-account.
+This would impose a new constraint: a commodity (or "in an account") would always be stored with cost basis, or not.

 ### Posting vs. Settlement Dates<a id="posting-vs.-settlement-dates"></a>